tianlinhe/kidney_diagnosis/README.md

 * The supervised UMAP approach has a potential in differential diagnosis of kidney diseases
 * With the pipeline one can visualise different CKD aetiologies on a peptide-level
-* The future plan is to collect more samples, so that the diseases have a balanced size
+* The future plan is to collect more samples, so that the disease groups are balanced in size